Diptirekha Padhi: Career

-Diptirekha has mostly worked in many Odia language films as a playback singer.
+Diptirekha has mostly worked in many Odia language films as a playback singer since 2009.
 She has also acted as an actress in Tele-Serials such as Raja Kanya, where she was the lead actress.
 She has lent her voice in films like 4 Idiots, Tu Mo Love Story, Kabula Barabula.She has sung the theme song in voter awareness campaign "My Vote My Country: My Vote not for Sale" for the Odisha Election Watch (OEW).

+She won the ninth Tarang Music award in 2017.